swcarpentry/DEPRECATED-bc/novice/shell/04-loop.md

 > ~~~
 >
 > That's a problem: `head` can't read files called `red` and `dragon.dat`
-> because they don't exist,
+> because they don't exist;
-> and won't be asked to read the file `red dragon.dat`.
+> so the shell won't be asked to read the desired file `red dragon.dat`.
 >
 > We can make our script a little bit more robust
 > by [quoting](../../gloss.html#shell-quoting) our use of the variable: